<script> elements, but also things like inline script event handlers (

 - A whitelist for specific inline scripts using a cryptographic nonce (number used once).
 The server must generate a unique nonce value each time it transmits a policy.
 It is critical to provide an unguessable nonce, as bypassing a resource’s policy is otherwise trivial.
 See unsafe inline script for an example.

-- A sha256, sha384 or sha512 of inline scripts or styles.
+- A sha256, sha384 or sha512 hash of scripts or styles.
+The use of this source consists of two portions separated by a dash: the encryption algorithm used to create the hash and the base64-encoded hash of the script or style.
 When generating the hash, don't include the <script> or <style> tags and note that capitalization and whitespace matter, including leading or trailing whitespace.
 See unsafe inline script for an example.
+In CSP 2.0 this applied only to inline scripts.
+CSP 3.0 allows it in the case of

 strict-dynamicsource expression specifies that the trust explicitly given to a script present in the markup, by accompanying it with a nonce or a hash, shall be propagated to all the scripts loaded by that root script.
 At the same time, any whitelist or source expressions such as